Simple and fun Pioneer games and activities so you can have some good old-fashioned fun!

-That’s the beauty of pioneer games is that they don’t require any fancy toys or supplies.
+The beauty of these pioneer activities is that they don't require any fancy toys or supplies.
 Chances are you have all the equipment to play these games in your garage or house already.

 Tug-o-war is a simple 1800s game.
 All you need is a rope or jump rope to play and at least 2 players.

 How to play: Divide into 2 teams.
 Designate a center line.
 Have one person act as the referee.
 On "Go", each team tries to pull the other team across the center line.

 - Rope or jump rope

 How to play jacks: The object of the game is to bounce a ball, pick up a certain amount of jacks, and catch the ball before it bounces again.

 - Spread 10 jacks on a hard playing surface.